 Shortly after taking the job, I submitted a book proposal to publishers in New York.
 Everyone turned the book down except one editor, Marc Resnic at St. Martin’s Press, who liked my story.
 The book would go on to sell well and it made the New York Times bestseller list.
 At the time it sold, there was very little in the market in the form of Navy SEAL books and nobody really knew about the SEAL Teams or cared.
 This has obviously changed.
 In fact, there are more SEAL books than I can count these days.

-Since then, I’ve built a business around blogs, podcasts and e-commerce.
-It’s had ups and downs like every business but continues to this day, seven years later.
+Since then, I’ve built a business around blogs, podcasts, and e-commerce.
+It’s had ups and downs like every business but continues to this day, eight years later.
 I’ve also had the privilege of being appointed to the U.S. Small Business Administration’s Veterans Advisory Board.
 This was a great experience and really opened my eyes to the things the SBA could, and should, be doing for veterans.

 So, that’s the short version.
 Now for some advice.